El incendio de Sierra Bermeja en el que ha muerto un bombero arrasa ya 3.600 hectáreas

 El presidente de la Junta de Andalucía, Juanma Moreno, mantuvo anoche una conversación con familiares del bombero forestal fallecido, para transmitirles sus condolencias.
 Antes, nada más conocer la muerte de este bombero, Juanma Moreno habló con el presidente del Gobierno, Pedro Sánchez, para compartir con él esa información.
 El bombero fallecido tenía 44 años y se había desplazado desde Almería para luchar contra las llamas.
 Esta era la sexta campaña en la que participaba sofocando el fuego.
 Ambos presidentes acordaron el despliegue de la UME en el momento en que los servicios técnicos que dirigen el dispositivo así lo consideren necesario.

-El dispositivo cuenta con hasta 30 medios aéreos, entre ellos cuatro hidroaviones de refuerzo del Plan Nacional contra Incendios, que fueron solicitados por el Plan Infoca y que se incorporaron a primera hora de ayer.
+El dispositivo cuenta con hasta 30 medios aéreos, entre ellos cuatro hidroaviones de refuerzo del Plan Nacional contra Incendios, que fueron solicitados por el Plan Infoca y que se incorporaron a primera hora del jueves.

 Después de la inauguración del curso escolar en Utrera (Sevilla), el presidente de la Junta de Andalucía se desplazará al Puesto de Mando Avanzado del incendio, donde estará a primera hora de la tarde.
-Esta misma mañana, la dirección del Plan Infoca está estudiando si se activa el nivel 2.
+Este viernes por la mañana, la dirección del Plan Infoca está estudiando si se activa el nivel 2.

 Comentarios Solo las personas que pertenecen a la República de Público pueden escribir comentarios y debatir nuestras noticias.
 Nuestro objetivo es crear un debate enriquecedor y libre de trolls. Únete aquí para expresar tu opinión en un medio que le da valor a sus lectores y al intercambio de ideas con el respeto como principio fundamental.
 Si ya formas parte, solo tienes que iniciar sesión.